 Makerspaces Without a Space: Circulating Maker Kits for the School Library

-This fall in our school library, I tried something new: I decided to make some circulating craft or maker kits for students in 2nd, 3rd, 4th, and 5th grades to check out and take home.
+This fall in our school library, I tried something new: I created some circulating maker kits for students in 2nd through 5th grades to check out and take home.

 Disclaimer: This post contains affiliate links, which means if you purchase an item after clicking on the link, I will receive a small commission.
 See Disclosures & Disclaimers for more information.

 I started with GoldieBlox™ sets, because they are already sold as a “kit,” much like our book/audiobook bundle kits.
 Instead of an audiobook on CD, however, the maker kits include a bag of building materials.
 Admittedly, GoldieBlox™ has been ridiculously over-hyped, and to put it nicely, the text isn’t exactly quality literature.
 Still, the read-and-build format can make engineering more accessible to students who may not think that they like STEM subjects.

 Then, I did the same thing with Q-BA-MAZE™ marble run blocks.
 I used 1 “cool colors” set and 1 “warm colors” set to create 4 circulating maker kits.
 These aren’t as well-known and might be considered more of a “toy,” but there is still potential for learning about physics when using the blocks to create marble mazes.
 Every maze created is different, and there are endless possibilities even within the same design.